bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 As mentioned before, coupling layers are only useful if we can stack them (otherwise half of the variables would be unchanged).
-By using alternating patterns of spatial checkboarding and channel wise masking with multiple coupling layers, we can ensure that the deep net touches every input variable and that it has enough capacity to learn the necessary invertible transform.
+By using alternating patterns of spatial checkerboarding and channel wise masking with multiple coupling layers, we can ensure that the deep net touches every input variable and that it has enough capacity to learn the necessary invertible transform.
 This is directly analogous to adding layers in a feed forward network (albeit